talsuk5/LunchPoll/README.md

 ### Things you need for this google apps script are:

+1. A new Google apps script to import the files to
-1. Google form, created by your own vision (see my form below)
+2. Google form, created by your own vision (see my form below)
-2. Folder to hold your script file (optional)
+3. Folder to hold your script file (optional)
-3. Folder to hold your output responses sheet file (optional)
+4. Folder to hold your output responses sheet file (optional)
-4. Slack channel to post links to the form and to the responses sheet + incoming webhook (optional)
+5. Slack channel to post links to the form and to the responses sheet + incoming webhook (optional)
-5. Set up a trigger for this script to run daily
+6. Set up a trigger for this script to run daily

 ![alt text](screenshots/Form1.JPG "")